D-Pow/mock-requests/ReadMe.md

 <a name="separate-from-source"></a>
 ## Separating mocks from source code

-To avoid packaging the mocks and `MockRequests` along with your source code, you can simply move your mock files to a separate folder and add a few extra lines to your `webpack.config.js` file.
+To avoid packaging `MockRequests` and mock-related code along with your production-bound source code, you can simply move your mock files to a separate folder and add a small modification to your webpack config object's `entry` array.
+Optionally, you can also add a similar modification to the `module.rules[jsRule].include` array, depending on your application's setup.
+Luckily, `MockRequests` comes bundled with a node script to make this easier.
 For example, if we have the setup:

 ```